sugarlabs/sugar-docs/src/python-style.md

 ### </a>JPyflakes

 Use Pyflakes <https://pypi.org/project/pyflakes/> to check for errors and make the source compatible with our coding conventions.

-The command is provided by sugar-build.
+To install Pyflakes:

+    $ pip install --upgrade pyflakes

-To check JavaScript code:
+To check python code:

     python3 -m pyflakes